nightwatchjs/mobile-helper-tool/README.md

    ```
 2. Answer a few questions related to your requirements:
 3. It will verify if all the requirements are being met.
-4. If all requirements are not being met, it will ask whether to download and setup those requirements:
+4. If some requirements are not being met, it will ask whether to download and setup those requirements:
 5. Voila :tada: Your setup is now complete.
 (If something fails, follow the instructions and re-run the command.)
 6. Add the following env configuration to your `nightwatch.conf.js` or `nightwatch.json` file:
    ```js